 This product was used in the cruel gas chambers of World War II, absorbing the escaped gases and vapors.
 Interestingly, also in World War II silica gel people used it to keep penicillin stores dry and in good condition.
 For that reason, it has helped to save many lives.

 What are some other uses for silica gel?

 Silica gel is a drying agent that is useful in many other ways around the house.
 The gel by itself isn’t toxic, but there are sometimes certain other compounds in it to enhance its effects, such as cobalt chloride, which can be harmful to your health.

 Read more: 7 Toxic Items in Your Home

 The granules that you receive in those packets usually have a transparent or whitish color, which turns blue or pink when wet.
 The bag will indicate whether the gel packet is toxic or not.
 But let’s look at some of the alternative uses for this product:

 Imagine you have a perfect flower that you want to keep, either because it’s sentimental or beautiful.
-You can it in that condition forever by covering it in silica gel.
-Make sure it’s completely covered, and wait for two to three days until it dries out (never more than five days).
+You can keep it in that condition forever by covering it in silica gel.
+Make sure that you cover it completely, and then wait for two to three days until it dries out (never more than five days).

 Keep your silver shiny

 As you know, silver tends to tarnish in humidity.
 Avoid this by storing a bag of silica gel inside your silver box.

 Old paper photographs can deteriorate over the years.
 You can avoid this by storing them with a packet of silica gel.